Ohlight10/Portfolioprojects/README.md

  * Python was the top choice for programming
  * show that data scientists and data engineers made the most money
  * Education and experience are important for newcomers
- *

-AlexTheAnalyst, a data expert, conducted a big survey to learn more about the data field and career trends.
-They asked data professionals worldwide about their favorite programming languages, job titles, salaries, and how hard it was to start in the data world.
-I downloaded the csv file and used Power BI to make a cool dashboard with the survey results.
-It showed that data jobs are everywhere, and Python was the top choice for programming.
-The dashboard also displayed salaries for different roles, and data scientists and data engineers made the most money.
-Most people in the survey thought it was somewhat hard to get into data, so education and experience are important for newcomers.